-To obtain the above function, a simple fully-connected feed-forward nonlinear regression network is trained with 4 hidden layers, each containing 392 nodes.
-Aside from the final output layer, each layer is followed by a rectified linear unit (ReLU) activation.
-In addition, we preprocess all inputs through the standardization
+we employed a simple fully-connected feed-forward nonlinear regression network with 4 hidden layers, each containing 392 units.
+Aside from the final output layer, each layer is followed by rectified linear unit (ReLU) activation.
+In addition, we preprocessed all inputs through the standardization

 where $\mathbf x$ is the original input, $\bar{\mathbf x}_\mathcal D$ is the mean of the dataset $\mathcal D$, and $\boldsymbol \sigma_\mathcal D$ is the standard deviation of $\mathcal D$.